• Skip to primary navigation

 • Fresh garlic, pressed - If you don't have a garlic press, I would recommend grating the garlic on a microplane grater.

-• Thin sliced steak such as Steak-Umms or something similar - A package is usually 9 ounces, so this is 2 boxes.
+• Thin sliced steak pieces such as Steak-Umms or something similar - A package is usually 9 ounces, so this is 2 boxes.
 These are paper thin slices of beef that are frozen uncooked and pink.
 When you cook them, they turn brown and release a lot of grease.
 You'll want to drain the grease before adding the filling to the egg roll wrappers.

 • Steak seasoning - Traditional Philly cheesesteaks use steak seasoning which you can buy in the baking aisle of the grocery store.
 It includes quite a bit of salt, so I would not recommend adding additional salt to the steak when you cook it.
 If you aren't tied to the traditional cheesesteak flavor, you could try fajita seasoning, taco seasoning, cajun seasoning, or BBQ seasoning instead.